Solrise Finance Reaches Market Cap of $1.49 Million (SLRS)

-Solrise Finance (SLRS) traded 0.1% lower against the dollar during the 24 hour period ending at 17:00 PM ET on September 16th.
-One Solrise Finance coin can now be purchased for approximately $0.0165 or 0.00000084 BTC on cryptocurrency exchanges.
-During the last seven days, Solrise Finance has traded down 1.9% against the dollar.
-Solrise Finance has a market capitalization of $1.49 million and approximately $30,714.00 worth of Solrise Finance was traded on exchanges in the last 24 hours.
+Solrise Finance (SLRS) traded down 0.1% against the dollar during the 24 hour period ending at 14:00 PM E.T. on September 17th.
+One Solrise Finance coin can now be bought for about $0.0165 or 0.00000082 BTC on exchanges.
+Solrise Finance has a total market capitalization of $1.49 million and $40,091.00 worth of Solrise Finance was traded on exchanges in the last 24 hours.
+During the last week, Solrise Finance has traded 1.8% lower against the dollar.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.